growilabs/growi-docs/docs/en/admin-guide/management-cookbook/app-settings.md

 ![appsettings20](./images/appsettings20.png)

-- Api Key Json Path: [The path to the JSON file for the GCP service account key (as seen from the GROWI root directory)]
+- API Key Json Path: [The path to the JSON file for the GCP service account key (as seen from the GROWI root directory)]
 - Bucket Name: [Bucket Name of GCS]
 - Name Space: [Directory name for uploading files created in the bucket]